The good thing is that a vacuum leak is not hard to identify if you have the right tools and the right knowledge.

 Let’s begin to check the symptoms of a vacuum leak could be in a car engine.

-Vacuum Leak Symptoms
+Signs of a Vacuum Leak

 The most common symptoms of a vacuum leak are rough idle, rough acceleration, misfires, idle problems and a check engine light.
 There could be a lot of other symptoms from a vacuum leak also, because of the importance of a closed system.
 The air flow meter is measuring the air entering the engine and if you have a vacuum leak, the engine will inject uncalculated air and the air/fuel mixture will get faulty.